 You should speak to an International Student Adviser on your campus for information about applying for a short term leave of absence.

-Applying for a short term leave of absence
+How do I apply for a short term leave of absence?

 Sometimes it may be necessary for international students to either leave Australia for a short period during the trimester or return late for the start of the trimester.